cofinley/free-roam/README.md

 ## Notes

-See current releases to try it out.
-Just download the bundle, unzip, open the `index.html` and enjoy!
-Save and load your data in-between sessions.
+Since the app is self-contained, it can be built as a static bundle and hosted on Github Pages [here](https://cofinley.github.io/free-roam/).
+And since it's static, you can use it as a sandbox where each your edits are only visible to you.
+The data is local to your browser.
+That being said, the app does not (currently) persist data between browser sessions, so use the save/load buttons in the left sidebar if you want to come back to your work!

-I'm still figuring out best ways to do this without delving into React Native/Electron but it may come to that for less friction on saving/backing up.
+If you'd like to run the build locally, see [current releases](https://github.com/cofinley/free-roam/releases).
+Just download the `build.zip`, unzip it, open the `index.html` and enjoy!
+Again, save and load your data in-between sessions.

 For now, it's the user's job to save their data, but the app will also warn on tab/window close in case there is unsaved work.